Markomanis/Markomanis/README.md

 - 👋 Hi, I’m @Marco
 - 👀 I’m interested... no actually...
-I am crazy about CyberSecurity and EthicalHacking.
+I Love CyberSecurity and EthicalHacking.
-- 👀 If you are a future potentional employer or HR person looking on my GitHub profile right now... here is the plot twist.
+- 👀 If you are a future potentional employer or HR person looking at my GitHub profile right now... here is the plot twist.
 It is me who is looking at you!
 - 📫 How to reach me > magicocoding@gmail.com

   🌱My coding / programming skills: 🌱